-E-commerce platform like Shopify has their own integrated payments gateways.
+E-commerce platform like Shopify has their own integrated payment gateways.
 With Shopify Payments, store owners will save even more time when setting up third-party payment gateways is reduced.
 Payment processing will take place directly on the sales website without having to redirect or send external payment information.

 Purchases can be abandoned due to a complicated payment process.
 As a result, keeping things simple can help speed up the transaction.
 When shopping from major online retailers, customers are already accustomed to a rapid checkout experience that does not require them to provide excessive information.

 Most eCommerce sites accept payment using Paypal, Apple Pay, and other methods.
 Payment centralization is expected to progress in the future years, according to reports.
 When you shop from a foreign company, for example, you can expect your purchase to be processed through your selected local payment provider.
-It is recommended for people doing business on a worldwide scale to have local payment alternatives and to consolidate all payments on a single platform.
+It is recommended that people doing business on a worldwide scale have local payment alternatives and consolidate all payments on a single platform.

 The standard will be omnichannel retailing